CopterExpress/clover/docs/en/mocap_clover.md

 This page gives a broad overview on the motivation and purpose behind this project, if the user is interested in the technical details and implementation then refer to the educational Gitbook document.

 ## Introduction
 Aerial robotics has become a common focus in research and industy over the past few decades.
-Many control developments in research require a controlled test environment to isolate certain chanarteristics of the system for analysis.
+Many technical developments in research require a controlled test environment to isolate certain chanarteristics of the system for analysis.
 This typically takes place indoors to eliminate unwanted disturbances allowing results to be more predictable.
 Removing localization and pose feedback concerns can be accomplished with motion capture (MoCap) systems that track unmanned aerial vehicles (UAVs) pose with high precision as stated:

-"OptiTrack’s drone and ground robot tracking systems consistently produce positional error less than 0.3mm and rotational error less than 0.05°" [Optitrack Website](https://optitrack.com/applications/robotics/#:~:text=Exceptional%203D%20precision%20and%20accuracy&text=OptiTrack's%20drone%20and%20ground%20robot,error%20less%20than%200.05%C2%B0).
+"OptiTrack’s drone and ground robot tracking systems consistently produce positional error less than 0.3mm and rotational error less than 0.05°" [[reference](https://optitrack.com/applications/robotics/#:~:text=Exceptional%203D%20precision%20and%20accuracy&text=OptiTrack's%20drone%20and%20ground%20robot,error%20less%20than%200.05%C2%B0)].

 This enables researchers to study the dynamics and behavior of UAVs in different environments, evaluate their performance, and develop advanced control algorithms for improved flight stability, autonomy, and safety.
 Research facilities around the world tend to built research drones from the ground up using off-the-shelf components with open source platforms such as PX4.
-While the end goal is the same, involving the transfer of pose feedback to the flight controller along with high level commands, the platforms and methods can vary significantly depeding on factors such as onboard and offboard computing frameworks and data transfer methods.
-Many developers have a detailed background and understanding of the theoretical components of their research, however, adapting hardware implementation methods to their own platform such as sensor feedback and sensor fusion is not obvious.
+While the end goal is the same: transfering pose feedback to the flight controller along with high level commands, the platforms and methods can vary significantly depeding on factors such as onboard and offboard computing frameworks and data transfer methods.
+Many developers have a detailed background and understanding of the theoretical components of their research, however, adapting hardware configurations to their own platform such as sensor feedback and sensor fusion is not obvious.
 The purpose of this project is to provide detailed documentation on integrating the Clover platform with the MoCap system along with examples to farmiliarize users with the hardware, sensor fusion, high and low level controller development, and trajectoy tracking.

-## Educational Document
+## Project Description
 In this article, we will provide an overview of MoCap systems for tracking UAV pose in research applications, highlighting their significance, advantages, and potential impacts in the field of UAV controller development.

 ### Document structure

 The Motion Capture System educational document is divided into three main sections outside of the Introduction and Conclusion.
-Each section and its purpose are listed:
+Each section and its purpose is listed:

 1. **Hardware**: The main goal in this section is to educate the reader on the MoCap system hardware and software.
 This can be further divided into several steps including camera placement, marker plcement, and system calibration.
 A summary of the process is provided: